 State of the Port

 OpenVMS on x86 was made available to the first customer on May 15, 2020.
-The 11-February Release V9.0-G, the seventh overall, is the first x86 release of the year, and it’s another good one with more functionality, VMware support, and many improvements.
-VSI also added five additional EAK testers (approaching 50 in all) and there may be a few more in the coming days.
+The 14-April Release V9.0-H, the ninth overall, is another good one with more functionality and many improvements.
+VSI also added five additional EAK testers (making 53 in all) and there may be a few more in the coming days.

-The appliance has SSL and VSI TCPIP installed and the customer does a standard network configuration specific to their local network address.
-TELNET and FTP are the network applications available in this release.
-DECset (CMS, DTM, ENV), FMS, SSMgr, DWMOTIF, KERBEROS, CSWS (Apache), and DECnet IV kits are on the appliance and can be installed.
+The appliance has SSL and VSI TCPIP Services installed and the customer does a standard network configuration specific to their local network address.
+TELNET and FTP are the only network applications available in this release.
+DECset (CMS, DTM, ENV), FMS, SSMgr, DWMOTIF, KERBEROS, CSWS (Apache), RTR, MOSQUITTO, and DECnet IV kits are on the appliance and can be installed.